msvbhat/kube-monkey/README.md

 ```bash
 kubectl create -f k8s-deploy/rbac.yaml
 ```
-And then to deploy `kube-monkey` as a deployment, run the below command
+And then to deploy `kube-monkey` as a deployment, run the below command.
+And note that the image is pulled from the docker repo `msvbhat/kube-monkey`.
+If you have built another docker image probaly with custom built binary, please update it in the [file](k8s-deploy/kube-monkey.yaml).

 ```bash
 kubectl create -f k8s-deploy/kube-monkey.yaml